petter-holmberg/eco/README.md

 to manage dynamic memory.
 It models `deallocatable_allocator` and `reallocatable_allocator`.
 It is the type of the default allocators used in eco containers.

+`arena_allocator` is a type constuctor for allocators that pre-allocate a given number of bytes on construction, using a given `deallocatable_allocator`.
+`allocate` allocates from the beginning of previously unused memory in this arena, and `deallocate` does nothing.
+The allocated arena will be deallocated on destruction.
+This allocator is useful for situations where allocation and deallocation must be as fast as possible and the total amount of memory that will be used is known beforehand.